Hamilton Owen Rendel

 Hamilton Owen Rendel (1843–17 September 1902) designed and installed the original raising mechanism of the Tower Bridge while working for Sir W. G. Armstrong Mitchell & Company of Newcastle upon Tyne.
+It was subsequently operated by the London Hydraulic Power Company.

 Family

 Rendel was a member of a notable family of engineers.
 His father, James Meadows Rendel, was a civil engineer who married his mother, Catherine Jane Harris.
 His siblings were: